 - First, check if the area is open.
 Goodman Hill is located in Training Area 4 (TA4) and the JBLM publishes their recreational access schedule here.
-You can also call Range Control at (253) 967-6371.
+Check the Range Control website or call them at (253) 967-6371 for more details.

-- Go to the main gate (I-5 exit 120) and then to the visitor’s center to get a day pass.
-You’ll need a driver’s license, registration, and proof of insurance for the vehicle you are driving.
+- Go to the main gate (I-5 exit 120) and then to the visitor’s center to get a day pass, which requires a driver’s license, registration, and proof of insurance for your vehicle.

-- With your day pass, visit the Range Control office in building 4074 at the intersection of Stryker and Kaufman Avenues to get a recreational access permit, which is valid for 2 years.
-Range Control will ask you where you’re interested in visiting, confirm the area is open, and provide you a map if you don’t already have one.
+- With a day pass, visit the Range Control office in building 4074 at the intersection of Stryker and Kaufman Avenues to get a recreational access permit, which is valid for 2 years.
+Range Control will ask what training area you’re interested in visiting, confirm the area is open, and provide a map if you don’t already have one.

 Now the next hurdle is getting there.
-It looks like you can very easily drive to Goodman Hill from Range Control but you cannot, there are military gates and checkpoints.
-When I visited I was also unable to drive through the base out the east gate.
-The Perimeter Road is often closed during active base hours.
+It looks like roads connect through to Goodman Hill from Range Control but they do not.
+There are military gates and checkpoints in the way.
+When I visited I was also unable to drive through the base out the east gate because the Perimeter Road is often closed during active base hours.

-You’ll want to get over to the east gate, so from Spanaway, drive WA 507 south and turn right onto E Gate Road.
-In 4.2 miles, you’ll see an old airplane hull on your right (see photo at right).
-Turn left there onto a paved road directly across.
-You’ll follow this main road across the base, with an artillery zone on your left, approximately 6.5 miles until the road comes to a T. Turn right, then in another half mile, take another right.
+Follow this main road across the base, with an artillery zone on the left, approximately 6.5 miles until the road comes to a T. Turn right, then in another half mile, take another right.
 In a little over 2.5 miles you’ll be near Goodman Hill lookout.
 When the road starts to bend around to the right, find a place to park and look for the lookout in the trees.

 I would NOT recommend visiting this lookout without all the required permits.
 Trespassing on a military base is a very bad idea.

-Most mapping software will send you on a wild goose chase all over restricted roads, so I put my driving directions into a GPX file below.
+Most mapping software will send you on a wild goose chase all over restricted roads, so I highlighted my driving route from the East Gate Road below.

 The Goodman Hill experience.

 When I visited Goodman Hill it took me some effort to figure out how to actually get to the fire lookout since there was little information online from anyone else who had visited.
-When I got my recreational access permit from Range Control, not a single person in the office even knew there was a fire lookout on base and the only directions I received were that “there were some roads around the base” that went to Training Area 4 (TA4), where Goodman Hill is located.
+When I received my recreational access permit from Range Control, not a single person in the office even knew there was a fire lookout on base.
+They told me there were “some roads around the base” that went to Training Area 4 (TA4), where Goodman Hill is located.

-Base maps and Google Maps don’t really show you restricted roads or military checkpoints, so I hit a lot of dead ends trying to drive across base to TA4.
-Eventually, sort of by accident, a random MP who I flagged down suggested that I drive around to the East Gate Road and that I could probably connect through from there.
+Base maps and Google Maps don’t really show you restricted roads or military checkpoints so I drove aimlessly around the base for over an hour dead-ending at a lot of military checkpoints and secure areas.
+Eventually, sort of by accident, a random MP who I flagged down suggested that I drive around to the East Gate Road and that I could probably connect through from there and he was right.

 The friendly MP only wanted to verify I had a range access card and asked where I was headed.
 I told him I was trying to visit the Goodman Hill fire lookout and he looked perplexed.
 “A fire lookout?” he asked.

-I explained to him that Goodman Hill is indeed a standing Washington State fire lookout and dubious, he asked to accompany me to check this out himself.
-Sure enough, only a short ways up the road I was able to find the lookout and the MP was in disbelief.
-He said he had been on base for a while and had no idea it was even there.
-As we’re exchanging small talk, I ask if the route I drove in was indeed ok and if I can go out that way or if there is a better way to leave.
+I explained to him that Goodman Hill is indeed a standing Washington State fire lookout.
+Dubious, he asked to accompany me to check this out himself.
+I drove the rest of the way to the lookout, the MP behind me, and sure enough, there it was, barely peeking out of the trees.
+The MP was in disbelief.
+He said he had been on base for a few years and had no idea it was even there.
+As we exchanged small talk, I asked if the route I drove in was indeed ok or if there was a better route to exit the base.

-No doubt that Goodman Hill was one of the more exhilarating fire lookouts I’ve visited but I’m not sure I want to go fire lookout rambling on an active military base ever again!
+No doubt that Goodman Hill was one of the more exhilarating fire lookouts I’ve visited but I’m not sure I want to go fire lookout rambling on an active military base ever again.
 Visiting the recreational areas of the JBLM though is a unique experience.
-There are beautiful habitats that are home for many bird species and endangered butterflies, and not far away, huge scorched military artillery fields—an interesting contrast.
+There are beautiful habitats that are home for many bird species and endangered butterflies, juxtaposed with huge scorched military artillery fields—an interesting contrast.
 There are also some big beautiful views of the Mountain.